antarctica/bas-style-kit-docs/site/_start/distribution.md

 * `.eps`

 {% capture alert_content %}
-EPS logos should only be used when advised by the BAS Communications Team
+EPS logos should only be used when advised by the BAS Communications Team.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html
   variant="warning"